-A perfectly spiced, moist Fall Pumpkin Bread with a brown sugar streusel topping
+A perfectly spiced, moist Fall Pumpkin Bread with a brown sugar streusel topping.
+This is the best pumpkin bread recipe!

 Stop what you are doing right now.
 Put on your shoes.
 Grab your wallet.
 Drive to the nearest grocery store.
 Go straight to the baking aisle and load up your grocery cart with canned pumpkin.